aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/structured_types.rst

 .. important::

-   MARTe2 always expands the structured types into their individual fields when the application is run.
-This means that the structured types are only a convenient way to group related signals together in the configuration file, but they do not have any impact on the actual data representation in memory nor on the way the signals are accessed in the components (GAMs and DataSource) code.
+   MARTe2 expands structured types into their individual fields at runtime.
+Structured types are therefore only a convenient way to group related signals in the configuration file; they do not affect the in-memory representation or how signals are accessed in component (GAM and DataSource) code.

 .. note::

-   The IOGAM is typically used to convert between types that are memory compatible.
-In this case the flat list of the input signals of the ``GAMDisplay`` is converted into a single structured signal that is then used as an output to the ``GAMDisplay``.
+   The IOGAM is typically used to convert between memory-compatible types.
+In this example, a flat list of input signals is converted into a single structured signal, which is then passed to the ``GAMDisplay``.

 .. note::

-   The use of structured types is not limited to the GAMDisplay.
-It can be used in any component that supports structured types (e.g. FileWriter, Logger, ...).
-GAMs can also access individual fields of the structured types, in a very similar way to ``C``.
-The access to the individual fields of the structured types is done using the dot notation in the ``Alias`` field (e.g. ``Alias=Monitor.Control.Position``).
+   Structured types are not limited to ``GAMDisplay``.
+They can be used in any component that supports them.
+GAMs can also access individual fields using a syntax similar to ``C``, via dot notation in the ``Alias`` field (e.g. ``Alias=Monitor.Control.Position``).

 .. important::

-   While loading the registered types the MARTe2 application will output the log many warning messages similar to the following:
+   When loading registered types, the MARTe2 application may output several warning messages such as:

    .. code-block:: c++